dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 Designed and executed a fault-tolerant parallel testing framework to diagnose silent SSH failures across 800 concurrent processes.
 Implemented watchdog-retry orchestration and swap profiling to isolate ghost threads with forensic clarity.
-The system is built in Python with multi-processing and multi-threading support, enabling large-scale application deployment across hundreds of AWS instances as part of a broader infrastructure automation suite.
+The system is built in Python with multi-processing and multi-threading support, enabling large-scale application deployment across thousands of AWS instances as part of a broader infrastructure automation suite.
 Testing is performed in a self-hosted GitLab DevOps pipeline using Docker containers to recursively validate resilience, log fidelity, and system behavior under extreme concurrency.

 •Phase 2 – Resurrection Logic : Integrated watchdog and retry-aware monitoring to detect silent thread stalls.
 Resurrection registry captures failure candidates for postmortem logging and sets the foundation for adaptive thread recovery.